Infineon/mtb-example-wifi-mqtt-client/README.md

 This code example demonstrates implementing an MQTT client using the [MQTT library](https://github.com/Infineon/mqtt).
 The library uses the AWS IoT device SDK Port library and implements the glue layer that is required for the library to work with Infineon connectivity platforms.

 In this example, the MQTT client RTOS task establishes a connection with the configured MQTT broker, and creates two tasks: publisher and subscriber.
 The publisher task publishes messages on a topic when the user button is pressed on the kit.
 The subscriber task subscribes to the same topic and controls the user LED based on the messages received from the MQTT broker.
-In case of unexpected disconnection of MQTT or Wi-Fi connection, the application executes a reconnection mechanism to restore the connection.
+In case of unexpected disconnection of MQTT or Wi-Fi connection, the application executes a re-connection mechanism to restore the connection.
 This example can be ported to the CM0+ core using a make variable `CORE` from Makefile.

 **Sequence of operation**